 An SDR is a person who communicates with potential clients with a goal in mind to set an appointment.
 SDRs are the ones who are responsible for boosting sales even in times of trouble.

 These people have to be resilient, enthusiastic, and adaptable.
 They have to be interested in sales, ready to overcome challenges, and keep working through mistakes.
 How can you make sure your sales team has the right people?

-To recruit a perfect candidate, you have to ask all the right SDR interview questions.
+To recruit a perfect candidate, you have to ask all the right SDR interview questions and look for a well written CV.
 Some of them may be generic, some of them may be very sales-specific, yet you do need to know as much as possible about candidates before you hire them.

 The majority of CIENCE employees are SDRs, so we practice SDR recruiting every day.
 We’ll walk you through SDR recruiting questions and what you can expect from their answers.

 20 SDR Interview Questions and the Answers You Want

 We’ve selected these twenty questions as the most useful so you can find the perfect SDR candidate during the interview: